DianaVoicu/Project-2/README.md

 ![Mokup Image](assets/images/mokup.png)

 *To-Do Daily List* is a front-end short application designed to help users organize their daily tasks.
-Users will be able to interact with the website by typing their plans and after manipulating the list by checking or deleting the task.
+The easy access to create a task makes this frontend app very user-friendly great for creating a daily to do list, list that can be manipulated again by the user.

 The main goal was to create an interactive front-end project using JavaScript for educational purposes.
 HTML provides the structure of the page and CSS the styling.